Azure-Samples/container-service-python-manage/README.md

     ```

 1. Run the sample.
+    The basic version just deploys the local image to ACS:

     ```
-    python container.py
+    python example.py
     ```

+    The advanced version will push the image to ACR before deploying it:

+    ```
+    python example.py --use-acr
+    ```

 <a id="example"></a>

-## What does container.py do?
+## What does example.py do?

-`container.py` goes through all the necessary steps to take a local Docker container,
+`example.py` goes through all the necessary steps to take a Docker container,
-add it to a private registry using Azure Container Registry,
+optionally add it to a private registry using Azure Container Registry,
 and then deploy it to a cluster in the cloud using Azure Container Services.

-At a high level, those steps are as follows:
+At a high level, those steps are as follows.
+The ones marked with [ACR] are optional
+and happen only if you use an Azure Container Registry
+by specifying the `--use-acr` option.

 1. Create a resource group.